MBC Dynamo Moscow: Modern era

 The team found new success outside its domestic borders in the mid-1990s.
 Dynamo made it all the way to the Cup Winners' Cup semi-final in 1991, losing to eventual champ PAOK Thessaloniki.
 The team also qualified for the Korać Cup in 1992.
-1994 and 1995 without much success, despite having players like Sergei Bazarevich, Pavel Astakhov, Sergei Babenko or Evgeniy Pashutin.
+1994 and 1995 without much success.
 Things changed in 1996, however, as Dynamo shone in the 1996 Saporta Cup.
-The club brought in players like Bazarevich, Vitaly Nosov, and Valeri Daineko.
 Dynamo went all the way from the previous round, survived the group stage and made it to the best-of-three semi-finals playoffs.
 TAU Cerámica swept the series with an 87-98 road win in Moscow and a 104–93 home triumph in Vitoria, and it went on to win the title against PAOK Thessaloniki.
 The club could not live up to the expectations and one year after that, in 1997, Dynamo Moscow disappeared due to financial reasons despite having played the Euroleague for the first time in club history.

 It was not until 2001 when Dynamo reappeared in the Russian basketball scene.
 MBC Dynamo Moscow was created under the support of the Dynamo society and its chairman Vladimir Pronichev.
 Dynamo entered the Russian League second division in the 2001–02 season and won the title that very same year, returning to the elite of Russian basketball.
 The club had to face new financial problems but once again the Dynamo organization stepped up to solve all troubles.
-MBC Dynamo Moscow joined the Dynamo organization in Moscow City and found a new president in his ex-coach Evgeny Gomelsky, brother of the legendary coach and former CSKA president, the late Alexander Gomelsky.
-Dynamo finished sixth in the 2002-03 Russian League with players like Nikita Morgunov, Martin Müürsepp, Bazarevich, Aleksander Milosserdov or Dmitri Domani, who remains now as the team captain.
+MBC Dynamo Moscow joined the Dynamo organization in Moscow City and found a new president in his ex-coach Evgeny Gomelsky, brother of the coach and former CSKA president, the late Alexander Gomelsky.
+Dynamo finished sixth in the 2002-03 Russian League.
 Dynamo did even better in the 2003–04 season, in which players like Nikos Oikonomou, Jimmy Oliver, Nikolay Padius, Damir Mršić and the late Kenyon Jones helped the team to make it to the Russian League semi-finals.